Agave americana L.

 Agave ingens var. picta, Agave zonata, Agave virginica, Agave variegata, Agave americana var. theometel, Agave theometel, Agave subzonata, Agave spectabilis, Agave ramosa, Agave picta, Agave altissima, Agave rasconensis, Agave milleri, Agave communis, Agave complicata, Agave felina, Agave fuerstenbergii, Agave gracilispina, Agave ingens, Agave melliflua

-Bloom Time: It take a 10 to 25 years to bloom
+Bloom Time: It takes 10 to 25 years to bloom

-Agave americana is a solitary or slowly clumping, large leaf succulent with a basal rosette up to 13 feet (4 m) wide.
-The leaves are gray-green, up to 6.6 feet (2 m) long, each with a spiny margin and a heavy spike at the tip that can pierce to the bone.
-When it flowers, the spike with a cyme of big yellow flowers may reach up to 26 feet (8 m) in height.
+Agave americana is a solitary or slowly clumping succulent with a basal rosette that grows up to 13 feet (4 m) in diameter.
+Leaves are gray-green, up to 6.6 feet (2 m) long, each with a spiny margin and a heavy spike at the tip.
+When it flowers, the spike with a cyme of big yellow flowers may reach 26 feet (8 m) in height.